Table of contents

 - Social and self-esteem challenges

-The definite cause of a baby with these conditions is usually unknown.
-It is believed to be a combination of genetic and environmental factors that affect the mother during pregnancy.
+The definite cause of a baby with a cleft lip or palate is usually unknown.
+However, experts believe it is a combination of genetic and environmental exposures of the mother during pregnancy.

-Around the fifth to sixth week of pregnancy, the two sides of the upper lip fuse together and around the eighth to ninth week, the roof of the mouth forms.
-The conditions occur when something interrupts the natural fusion and a baby develops a split in this location.
+Around the fifth to sixth week of pregnancy, the two sides of the upper lip fuse together.
+At around 8 to 9 weeks, the roof of the mouth forms.
+The condition occurs when something interrupts the natural fusion, and a baby develops a split in this location.

 Some environmental factors include:

-- Use of certain medications, such as those for epilepsy, during pregnancy
+- Use of certain medications, such as those for epilepsy and anti-seizure drugs, during pregnancy

 - Not enough folic acid during pregnancy